The Jewish Theological Seminary

 This occupancy agreement shall constitute a license and shall not be deemed to constitute a lease.
 JTS may revoke this license if the terms and conditions set forth in this agreement are breached.
 JTS reserves the right to modify procedures, obligations, and regulations at any time.
 Subject to JTS's right of revocation, the student agrees that this agreement shall remain in force for his/her full term of occupancy.

 To be eligible for JTS housing students must:

 Housing is guaranteed only to single matriculated undergraduates.
 First priority in room selection is granted to all matriculated students over incoming JTS students.
 Eligibility limits may be extended for academic reasons including comprehensive exam, thesis or dissertation research, fulfillment of language requirements, or other reasons.
 Requests for eligibility extensions must be addressed to the Director of Residence Life in writing and be verified by an academic dean.
 Any student beginning a second consecutive academic program at JTS is eligible for continued housing, but his/her seniority will be reduced to that of a first year student in the new program.

 The Office of Residence Life reserves the right to change room or hall assignments, to assign roommates, and to consolidate vacancies as it deems necessary.
 Students who have a vacancy in their room or apartment are obligated to accept a roommate(s) assigned by the Office of Residence Life.
-Any attempt to discourage another student from moving in will be considered a breach of this agreement and will be considered by JTS sufficient grounds for reassigning the current student and/or further disciplinary action, including a fine or loss of housing privileges.
+Any attempt to discourage another student from moving in will be considered a breach of this agreement and will be considered by JTS sufficient grounds for reassigning the current resident and/or further disciplinary action, including a fine or loss of housing privileges.